WillMoss11/Java-Sprint1/README.md

 ### **2.6 Database Design (Theoretical)**

-While my project does not use a database, here's how it would look theoretically:
+While my project doesn't use a database, here is how it would look:

 #### **Entity Relationships**